Development: Single Project

 A minimum of 27% of the budget allocated under this scheme will be earmarked to applications originating from countries with a low production capacity, provided that the applications reach a minimum score under the award criteria of 75/100.

 Creative Europe Desk UK offers free advice and support for Creative Europe applicants from the UK.
 Please get in touch if you are thinking of applying.

-- Annex 1 - Detailed project description in Word or PDF format (see example)
+- Annex 1 - Detailed description of the project (see example)

-- Annex 5 - Relevant supporting documents of co-production and financing (see example)
+- Annex 5 - Relevant supporting documents of co-production and financing, and proof of production and international commercial distribution of the previous work (see example)